-The distribution factor analysis can be initiated by selecting the Structure #1 superstructure in the Bridge Workspace tree and clicking the Analysis Settings button in the Analysis Group of the DESIGN/RATE ribbon.
+The distribution factor analysis can be initiated by selecting the Single Span Structure superstructure in the Bridge Workspace tree and clicking the Analysis Settings button in the Analysis Group of the DESIGN/RATE ribbon.

 Select Dist Factor-Line Girder as the Analysis Type and LFR as the Rating Method.
-This will cause the distribution factor analysis to be performed and LFR analysis will be performed during the traditional Line Girder analysis.
+This will cause the distribution factor analysis to be performed and LFR analysis will be performed during the traditional line girder analysis.
 Then select the NSG Truck as the permit vehicle to use.
 Note that a standard gage vehicle can also be used in the analysis.
 A vehicle can be added in the Adjacent lane vehicle as well.
 However, in this example, no vehicle will be added for the adjacent lane.

-Click OK to apply the analysis settings and close the window.
+Click OK to save the settings and close the window.

-Click the Analyze button in the Analysis Group of the ribbon to initiate the Distribution Factor-Line Girder analysis.
+Click the Analyze button in the Analysis Group to initiate the Distribution Factor-Line Girder analysis.